 There are many reasons for feeling grief and loss after an abortion.
 Even though many women continue to feel that their decision was correct, they grew up picturing themselves as mothers, and they feel sad that their pregnancy came at a difficult time in their lives.
 Like these women, you may have formed a picture of your "fantasy child," and losing the pregnancy may feel more like losing a real person than a potential child.
-Some women feel a strong sense of identification or bonding with the embryo, and having an abortion feels like losing part of themselves.
+Some women feel a strong sense of identification or bonding with the potential child, and having an abortion feels like losing part of themselves.

 Others grieve not only for the pregnancy but also for the loss of an important relationship, or even for the loss of the concept of themselves as "perfect" people who never make mistakes.

 Moreover, your body has gone through some of the physical processes associated with pregnancy.
 As your body returns to a non-pregnant state, hormone changes might make you feel blue.
 Physical reminders that you are no longer pregnant, such as the return of your period, can bring contradictory feelings of relief and sadness.

 The grief process passes through predictable stages.
 However, grief is personal; everyone grieves differently.
 Though the order and intensity of the stages may not be the same for each woman, some of the stages you may experience include shock and denial, anger, sadness, and acceptance.

 top of page